 I hope this How to Remove Splinters using Thieves oil Essential oils helps you and your little ones this summer, when dealing with splinters.
 They are at times unavoidable but being able to remove a splinter with an essential oil like Thieves oil is a whole lot better then using a needle and digging it out. eekk!
 That just brought back flashbacks to being a kid and my mom doing that!
 I wish she had known how to remove splinters using Thieves oil essential oils instead of the needle method!

 If you are getting started using Essential Oils then you should check out The Best Essential Oils to clean with and How I use Essential Oils to save money.
 If you have sleep issues you can try my tricks for Using Essential Oils to help with sleep.
+For more ways to use Thieves, check out these 20 Thieves essential oil uses.

 Also make sure you follow me on Pinterest and facebook so you know when I have tried something else with the essential oils and it works just like this How to Remove Splinters using Thieves oil Essential oils 🙂 I am testing out lots of other things and sharing them as I go, so you know what really works with Essential Oils.